-The major obstacle to helping learners with special needs is the shortage of teachers trained in special needs.
+Discussion on the problems faced by children with physical disabilities in accessing education the researcher found that the major obstacle to helping learners with special needs is the shortage of teachers trained in special needs.
 The findings in this study found out that majority of teachers do not have the necessary professional qualifications useful in addressing problems of special needs, since majority of teachers are Primary trained.
 This category of teachers cannot effectively teach learners with special needs as their training in college did not have in their curriculum special needs.
 This fact is also detailed by Mwaura (2002) who suggests that Primary I teachers (and they are the majority) advance their training by joining such institutions as Kenya Institute of Special Education.

-The study found out that physically challenged children faced a myriad of problems in an inclusive school.
+Discussion on the problems faced by children with physical challenges in an inclusive school.
 Chief among them was the lack of sanitary facilities which catered for the physically challenged children.
 This in effect was leading to parents keeping their physically challenged children at home instead of exposing them to the problems they were facing at school.

-Another finding from the study was the confirmation it had provided that teachers in all inclusive schools were finding it difficult to cope with physically challenged children in their classes and this lead to them being biased towards treatment of these children.
+Discussion on the relevance of the education currently offered to children with physical disabilities it was found out that teachers in all inclusive schools were finding it difficult to cope with physically challenged children in their classes and this lead to them being biased towards treatment of these children.
 This was catalyzed by the fact that most teachers in primary schools were not special needs trained teachers.

-It was seen from the findings that some teachers as a method of intervention preferred use of the Cain to enforce lessons.
+Discussion on the teaching and learning materials used in the teaching of the physically handicapped learners the research findings found that some teachers as a method of intervention preferred use of the Cain to enforce lessons.
 The researcher does not agree with this for obvious reasons, that it does not serve any purpose except as a punishment for not grasping facts taught.
 It is antisocial .The researcher agrees with other intervention strategies from the findings such as use of relevant resources and unit facts teaching.
 This is also recommended by Ndurumo (1993) who elaborates on task analysis method where a task is carried out in units till the whole task is completed.

-The findings of the study also suggest that as a measure before planning intervention teachers should understand learner's problems first.
+Discussion on the measures and solutions the findings of the study also suggest that as a measure before planning intervention teachers should understand learner's problems first.
 This is backed by Erkwall (1989) who opinions that learners may have many problems such as those of understanding concepts, in languages exercises or Mathematics, hearing or sight, which may hinder efforts made by teachers in planned instructions.

-The curriculum for primary schools was criticized for being punitive to physically challenged learners in an inclusive setting.
+Discussion on the relevance of education currently offered to children with physical disabilities, the findings criticized the curriculum for primary schools for being punitive to physically challenged learners in an inclusive setting.
 This was seen from findings to the effect that physically challenged pupils were unable to participate in co-curricular activities which are part of the curriculum in primary school education.